MythWTS/MythCore/README.md

 No procedural traces at all (if you decide to use the framework).
 More importantly, it's consistent.
 * One of the problems we face is using different components developed by different people using different conventions and structures.
 The purpose of MythCore is to solve this by providing one framework to rule them all and in the ....
 Ok, we go too far sometimes!
-The idea is, whether you're writing the data access layer or the interface of the application, you'll be using the same conventions.
+The idea is, whether you are writing the data access layer or the interface of the application, you'll be using the same conventions.
 * The framework is developed with a focus on modern web requirements.
 Social media integration at the framework level and responsiveness are our top priorities, right after ease of use.

-##Design Goals
+###Design Goals
 * Social Media features integration at all levels
 * Responsiveness and delivering mobile friendly applications
 * Modernity (is that a word?)